cuongndc9/graphql/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> "The only way to do great work is to love what you do." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->